AG7GN/networking/hamwan-arden-home-README.md

 		set service nat rule 5020 outbound-interface eth2 set service nat rule 5020 type masquerade

-1. Next, we'll add a static route in the ER-X so it knows how to reach the 10.x.x.x address block used by AREDN.
+1. Next, we'll add a static route in the ER-X so it knows how to reach the 10.x.x.x address subnet used by AREDN.
 Note that we're going to tell the ER-X that it's next hop (next router) to get to the 10.x.x.x address block is the IP address of the AREDN LAN interface.
 In my case, that's `172.27.190.1`.
 Again, __*your next-hop address will be different*__.

 		set protocols static route 10.0.0.0/8 next-hop 10.27.190.1 description AREDN

-1. Finally, we'll tell the ER-X DNS server to send requests for name resolution for names ending in `.local.mesh` to the AREDN router's LAN interface IP address where the local AREDN DNS server is listening.
+1. Finally, we'll tell the ER-X DNS server to send requests for name resolution for names ending in `.local.mesh` to the AREDN router's LAN interface IP address where your local AREDN node's DNS server is listening.
 In my case, that is `10.27.190.1`.
 Again, __*your address will be different*__.

 		set service dns forwarding options server=/local.mesh/10.27.190.1
 		commit;save

 1. Connect an ethernet cable from ER-X port `eth2` to the AREDN router LAN port.

 1. Open another browser window on your PC and see if you can go to __http://localnode.local.mesh__.
 If so, it's working!

 #### Policy Routing

-1. Back in the ER-X CLI, set up a new routing table just for HamWAN:
+1. Back in the ER-X CLI, set up a new routing table (we'll call it table `88`) just for HamWAN.  `0.0.0.0/0` means "all networks".
+This is called a [default route](https://en.wikipedia.org/wiki/Default_route).

 		set protocols static table 88 route 0.0.0.0/0 next-hop 192.168.88.1